ctb/titus-blog/src/2015-perspectives-on-academic-freedom.rst

 Academic freedom is, essentially, free speech commuted to academic
 employees: basically, universities should not fire people for something they said.
-While I am still individually liable for what I say under the law of the country I'm in,
+While I am still individually liable for what I say under the law of the country I'm in, my employer cannot fire me without some substantial process (if at all) for what I say.

 There are a lot of tricky bits in there, though.